anndrox/brew-web/README.md

   Upload `.sql` via `/admin`
   ⏳ Import runs in the background with a status page.
   If restoring older backups, schema fixes (columns/constraints) are applied automatically.
 If the dump references unknown Alembic revisions, the importer will still complete and patch required tables/columns.
+  - **Always take a backup before upgrading.** Use the Export button first so you can roll back if an import doesn’t behave as expected.

 - Safe for `docker compose down -v && up --build` cycles